Arrow

 allowing users to quickly design their narrative.

-This set is open-source and you can modify or extend it.
+The set is open-source and you can modify or extend it.

 Arrow project's Wiki

-include a dedicated page for each of these built-in nodes.
+includes a dedicated page for each of these built-in nodes.

-VCS-Friendly Save Files & JSON Export
+VCS-Friendly Save Files

 Arrow uses JSON

-format for its saved projects.
+(text) format for its saved documents.

-Resource in Arrow projects are managed under unique identifiers and sorted by creation time,
+Resources in Arrow projects are managed under unique identifiers and sorted by creation time,

-forming easily manageable blocks (hunks) of data.
+forming easily manageable blocks (hunks) of data as well.

 This structure makes project revision using VCS tools such as Git much easier.